Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] You should not correct the incorrectly labeled data in the test set, because the test set should reflect the data distribution of the real world.
 - [ ] If you want to correct incorrectly labeled data, you should do it on all three sets (train/dev/test) in order to maintain similar distributions.

-`//It is important that your dev and test set have the closest possible distribution to "real" data.`
+**Explanation**: It is important that your dev and test set have the closest possible distribution to "real" data.

 #### Q101.
 You're working on a binary classification task, to classify if an image contains a cat ("1") or doesn't contain a cat ("0").
 What loss would you choose to minimize in order to train a model?